 Here, everything you need to know.

-While researchers around the world are currently testing 34 vaccines on humans, according to planning documents circulated by the Centers for Disease Control and Prevention, there are two that are close to being approved in the U.S.:
+While researchers around the world are currently testing 34 vaccines on humans, according to planning documents circulated by the Centers for Disease Control and Prevention, there two that are either approved, or close to approval, in the U.S. They are:

 Pfizer: On November 9, Pfizer — which partnered with German drugmaker BioNTech — announced that its vaccine was more than 90 percent effective at preventing COVID-19 infection in those who have not previously contracted the virus, according to an early analysis.
 (The vaccine consists of two injections spaced 21 days apart.)
 Then, on November 18, the company announced the results of their final analysis: Their vaccine was 95 percent effective at preventing mild and serious COVID-19 cases, and produced no serious side effects.
 Crucially, the New York Times reports that the vaccine is 94 percent effective in older adults who are more susceptible to serious infection and don’t always respond well to vaccines.
-On November 20, Pfizer applied to the FDA for emergency use authorization.
+On November 20, Pfizer applied to the FDA for emergency use authorization, and on the night of December 11 — following some characteristic browbeating by the Trump administration — the agency approved Pfizer’s vaccine.
+On December 14, vaccinations began.

 Because children’s immune systems don’t respond to vaccines the same way as adults, none of the major pharmaceutical companies have included them in their clinical trials, though most have vocalized their intent to develop a COVID-19 vaccine for kids.
 (Children are less likely to develop severe cases of COVID-19, hence the early focus on developing a vaccine for adults; however, kids can obviously spread the virus to high-risk groups.)
 Currently, optimistic timelines have a coronavirus vaccine reaching children by the end of 2021.